ishita932/circlepe/README.md

 Design Decisions and Architecture
 1. Architectural Overview
 The system is designed using a microservice approach, where each feature is encapsulated in a dedicated service (Trade, Cargo, Inventory) to ensure scalability and maintainability.
-The services communicate with databases and Kafka for real-time processing.
+The services communicate with databases.

 Key components: